kala13x/smake/README.md

 With argument `-j` it also generates the 'json' config file, which can be used in the future to avoid using command line arguments every time.

-Config file generated and used by this project.
+The config file was generated and used by this project.
 ```json
 {
     "build": {